bigcommerce/dev-docs/docs/stencil-docs/reference-docs/handlebars-helpers-reference.md

 {{getImageSrcset image 1x="1280w"}}
 ```

-By specifying a single size as the '1x', size, you can choose to get an image at any size of your choosing.
-You can reference a value from the `theme_settings` object (similar to `getImage`), or you can specify your own size inline.
-Note that `getImageSrcset` does not require `theme_settings` keys to be wrapped in quotes; they should be referenced directly.
+By specifying a single size as `1x`, you can choose any image resolution.
+You can reference a value from the `theme_settings` object (similar to `getImage`), or you can specify your own size inline. `getImageSrcset` does not require `theme_settings` keys to be wrapped in quotes; they should be referenced directly.

 **Pixel density**